RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Experiments

-\Cref{tab:POPE} compares various decoding-based hallucination mitigation methods on the POPE benchmark~\cite{li2023evaluating}, evaluated with two representative LVLMs: LLaVA 1.5~\cite{liu2023visual} and InstructBLIP~\cite{dai2024instructblip}.
-The results demonstrate that \Ours consistently outperforms baseline and both VCD~\cite{leng2023mitigating} and M3ID~\cite{favero2024multi} across all datasets (MS-COCO~\cite{lin2014microsoft}, A-OKVQA~\cite{schwenk2022okvqa}, and GQA~\cite{hudson2019gqa}) and setups (random, popular, and adversarial), and all metrics, demonstrating its robustness in mitigating hallucinations.
-This underscores the importance of considering visual context from multiple perspectives.
-Furthermore, \Ours yields further performance improvement when incorporated with contrastive decoding methods (VCD and M3ID), indicating compatibility.
-This synergy between contrastive decoding, which aims to reduce language biases, and our approach, which captures a broader range of visual contexts through varying fields of view, effectively mitigates object hallucinations.
+\textbf{Results on POPE.} \Cref{tab:POPE} compares various decoding-based hallucination mitigation methods on the POPE benchmark~\citep{li2023evaluating}, reporting results from the same sampling-based decoding approach (sampling from a multinomial distribution).
+The results demonstrate that \Ours consistently outperforms standard decoding (\textit{base}) and contrastive decoding baselines~\citep{leng2023mitigating,favero2024multi,chuang2023dola}, across all datasets (MS-COCO~\citep{lin2014microsoft}, A-OKVQA~\citep{schwenk2022okvqa}, and GQA~\citep{hudson2019gqa}), setups (random, popular, and adversarial), and evaluation metrics, demonstrating its robustness in mitigating object hallucinations.
+Moreover, \Oursplus achieves performance comparable to the beam search-based method OPERA~\cite{huang2023opera}, despite its simpler design.
+This highlights the effectiveness of incorporating visual context from multiple perspectives.